yabeshisaac/aws-cloudmart-multiaz-ecommerce/README.md

 - Application instances run in private subnets.
 - Aurora database instances run in private database subnets.
 - Only the Application Load Balancer is internet-facing.
-- Private instances use a NAT Gateway for outbound connectivity.
+- Private instances use a NAT Gateway for required outbound connectivity.
-- Amazon Cognito handles passwords and authentication.
+- Amazon Cognito handles user passwords and authentication.
 - Cognito groups provide server-side role-based access.
+- Cognito ID tokens are cryptographically verified by the application.
 - S3 Block Public Access keeps the media bucket private.
 - Product images are accessed using short-lived presigned URLs.
-- EC2 uses an IAM role for S3 and SQS access.
+- EC2 uses an IAM role to access required AWS services.
-- IAM permissions are scoped to required resources.
 - Database credentials and application secrets are kept outside source control.
+- Cognito configuration is retrieved from SSM Parameter Store.
+- Sensitive values are excluded using `.gitignore`.
+- `.env.example` documents required configuration without exposing credentials.

+> **Security Note:** Real environment files, database passwords, Flask secret keys, AWS credentials, and Cognito client secrets are intentionally excluded from this repository.

 ---